 When the jingle bells start ringing, you know it’s time to get out your planners and get moving with the office Christmas party.
 One of, or perhaps, the most important item on your checklist will be Christmas catering.
 The silly season is all about the food, isn’t it?

 Whether you’re converting your boardroom into a lunchroom, or arranging dinner and drinks on the balcony, you’ll want to ensure a steady flow of delicious finger food.
 A delicious spread permits mess-free mingling, but without snapping hunger pangs that usher groans for the main meal.

 Not sure where to start?
-Read on for seven delectable and easy Christmas finger food ideas you should consider for the office holiday party.
+Read on for eight delectable and easy Christmas finger food ideas you should consider for the office holiday party.

 All the delicious flavours of a warm slice of pizza, in one bite-sized portion.
 Mini pizzas are great for office Christmas parties because they aren’t as heavy on the stomach as a standard slice.
 Colleagues can enjoy the cheesy goodness without filling up, allowing them to sample other delicious food on offer.

 Pizza catering ideas: For Christmas, you should choose something a little special.
 Try themed pizza bites, such as basil pesto Christmas tree pizzas or margarita Santa hats.

 Pavlovas are an Australian classic, and will add an additional palette of flavour to your Christmas catering spread.
 Sweet to the core and topped with seasonal fruits, this dessert will refresh and impress at any summer Christmas celebration.

 It wouldn’t be Christmas without some sweet treats to brighten your spread.
 Decorated cheese or bliss balls will add a pop of red and green to the boardroom (buffet!) table.
 Fruit mince tarts and mini Christmas cakes are also items you must include, as these classic bites never disappoint.

 Sweet treat tips: Don’t neglect cookies, as you can arrange a fun decorating competition to sweeten up the event.